haziyevv/mynotes/Data_Engineering.md

 **numeric**: floating point number. can be initialised like this numeric(7,3)-> here 7 is the total number of digits, 3 is the number of digits after comma. but if we initialize only numeric, it will take as much digit as it can.

 **decimal**: same thing as numeric.

+19. Explain **views** in postgres:
+    - Views are alternative way of representing one or more tables or views.
+    - You can keep some info from different tables in a view.
+    - You can protect some info like private customer informations by not putting them on view.
+    - You can use it as a copy of a table, to not interact with the main table directly each time.

+20. Explain **materialized views** in postgres:
+    * It is created similar to the normal view, but you can not insert, update or delete to it.
+    * It is faster than the normal view but you can not change it.
+21.

 # NoSql Databases